Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 1. Bloating

 Feeling bloated is one of the most common concerns among people sensitive or intolerant to gluten.
+One study showed that 87% of people with suspected non-celiac gluten sensitivity experienced bloating.

 2. Diarrhea and constipation